As a longtime freelance writer, Bev loves to write about human relationships.

 Another indicator of passive aggression is the use of words like, “Fine, whatever.”
 Followed by the old favorite, the irritated sigh.
-Also look out for the sarcastic observation.
-When object, they’ll say, “I was joking, couldn’t you tell?”
+Also, look out for the sarcastic observation.
+When asked, they’ll say, “I was joking, couldn’t you tell?”
 Sigh.

 Dealing With Negative Personality Types

-Of course you can’t always avoid such people but you can do your best to minimize contact.
-And the most important thing is not to be drawn into their game-playing, however that may manifest.
-So don’t fall into the gossip trap, or giving them your undivided attention.
+Of course, you can’t always avoid such people but you can do your best to minimize contact.
+And the most important thing is not to be drawn into their game-playing, however, that may manifest.
+So don’t fall into the gossip trap, or give them your undivided attention.
 Don’t try to beat them at their own game, although a well-directed put-down can be very satisfying.